2021 Pinstripe Bowl

 The 2021 Pinstripe Bowl was a college football bowl game played on December 29, 2021, with kickoff at 2:15 p.m.
 EST and televised on ESPN.
 It was the 11th edition of the Pinstripe Bowl (after the 2020 edition was cancelled due to the COVID-19 pandemic), and was one of the 2021–22 bowl games concluding the 2021 FBS football season.
 Sponsored by the New Era Cap Company, the game was officially known as the New Era Pinstripe Bowl.
-The Terrapins would score 54 points while only allowing 10 en route to their first win in a bowl game since the 2010 Military Bowl.
+Maryland beat Virginia Tech 54-10.
+It was the Terrapins first bowl game victory since the 2010 Military Bowl.

 Teams

 Consistent with conference tie-ins, the game was played between teams from the Big Ten Conference and the Atlantic Coast Conference (ACC).

 This was the 32nd meeting between Maryland and Virginia Tech; entering the bowl, the Terrapins led the all-time series, 16–15.
 From 2004 to 2013, the Terrapins and the Hokies both competed as members of the ACC.